Are you looking at using the Sony a6400 for portraits, or how about looking for the best portrait lens for your Sony a6400 mirrorless APSC camera?

 - Recommending the Sony a6400 for portrait photographers

 The Sony a6400 is a very capable portrait photography camera.
-It is light weight, well built and features Sony’s newest focusing technology which makes it easy to capture sharp portraits.
-The eye auto-focus system in single shot and continuous mode is a game changer for portrait photographers with this camera.
+It’s light weight, well built and features Sony’s newest focusing technology which makes it easy to capture sharp portraits.
+The eye auto-focus system in single shot and continuous mode is a game changer for portrait photographers.

-Wether the Sony a6400 is your main camera or your backup camera, you will enjoy using this small APSC mirrorless camera.
+Whether the Sony a6400 is your main camera or your backup camera, I think you’ll enjoy using this small APSC mirrorless camera.